 The South Downs is a majestic range of chalk hills ranging from Hampshire all the way to Sussex.
 This area has become a hotspot for wineries with the likes of the Bolney Wine Estate, Hambledon Vineyard, Nutbourne Vineyard, and Jenkyn Place hotspots to aim for.
 It also happens to be a great place for sampling wine and good food.

 Hambledon is a great example of this burgeoning British viticulture.
-Hambledon Chardonnay vines grow in the very same chalky Paris basin that can be found in areas like Champagne in France making this vineyard a must for anyone fond of refreshing white wines.
+Hambledon Chardonnay vines grow in the very same chalky Paris basin of areas like Champagne in France.
+Making this vineyard a must for anyone fond of refreshing white wines.
 This farm allows visits by appointments only and is well worth adding to an itinerary of restaurants, sights, and lazy days in the sun.

-Jenkyn Place and Nutbourne Vineyard are similarly renowned for their sparkling wines, a great little tipple in summer, and are situated in the villages of Bentley and Pullborough respectively.
+Jenkyn Place and Nutbourne Vineyard are well known for their sparkling wines.
+Both are situated in the villages of Bentley and Pullborough respectively.
 Nutbourne is open to the public making it easier to drop while Jenkyn’s Place on the northern edge of the chalk border has open days in July for tastings and visits.
 Either of these vineyards features stunning wines and are a great part of any wine-tasting vacation.

-With many vineyards and wineries to visit, it’s integral that you designate drivers or use taxis to get you from your campsite to your vineyard.
-There are loads of campsites to book so plan your accommodation first and you’ll find your winery adventure is one everyone can enjoy.
+With many vineyards to visit, it’s integral that you designate drivers or use taxis when travelling.
+There are many campsites to book so plan your accommodation first.
+You’ll then find your winery adventure is one everyone can enjoy.

 Along with this rich viticulture comes a wonderful local cuisine.
 Restaurant Interlude is a contemporary gem set in the woodland gardens of Leonardslee Estate and boasts a Michelin Star.
-Botanica is committed to sourcing local ingredients from the South Downs with a special focus on Mediterranean dishes and plant-based dishes.
-The Royal Oak Inn in West Sussex is a dining destination boasting two AA Rosettes and a menu that changes with the seasons.
+Botanica is committed to sourcing local ingredients from the South Downs.
+A special focus is on Mediterranean dishes and plant-based dishes.
+The Royal Oak Inn in West Sussex boasts two AA Rosettes and a menu that changes with the seasons.

 Moving from the south to the north, we’re moving to a famous Scottish flavour, the Arbroath Smokie.
-This succulent smoked haddock dish has been granted protected geographical status under European Law meaning that you can only find a genuine smokie within a 5-mile radius of Arbroath.
-While the likes of Scottish whisky or beef get a lot of attention, why not make the humble smokie the centrepiece for a Scottish trip.
+This smoked haddock dish now has protected geographical status under European Law.
+This means that you can only find a genuine smokie within a 5-mile radius of Arbroath.

-Whether you want to go straight to the source at a smokehouse or see what Arbroath’s restaurants and fishmongers have to offer, you’ll find a feast of smokies to sample.
-Straight from the barrel fillets, pâtés, Cullen Skink, pies, risottos, and more can be found on the Arbroath Smokie Trail.
+Whether you’re at a smokehouse, Arbroath’s restaurants or fishmongers, you’ll find a feast of smokies to sample.
+Straight from the barrel are: fillets, pâtés, Cullen Skink, pies, risottos.
+You can find more on the Arbroath Smokie Trail.
 Take a look at https://www.visitscotland.com/see-do/food-drink/ to see where to go and what to aim for.

 Why not check out a few more hotspots on the way to Arbroath?
-Visit a few distilleries, grab some great whisky, and plan a campsite feast for the culmination of your road trip on the Arbroath Smokie Trail.
+Visit a few distilleries, grab some great whisky, and plan a road trip feast on the Arbroath Smokie Trail.

 This is the first part of our two-part foodie road trip special.
 Stay tuned to see part 2 for some more mouthwatering ideas.